Full width project banner image

 Most property management agencies include the cost of inspections in their management fee.
 However, sometimes they're charged separately.
 The charge is generally $50 to $100 per inspection.

-- Preparation for dispute resolution or a tribunal appearance if needed
+• Preparing for dispute resolution or a tribunal appearance.

 Flat fees versus percentage fees